- Rep. Henry Cuellar on border crisis: ‘Playing defense on the one-yard line’

 Miguel Cabrera 1st Triple Crown winner in 45 years

-Miguel Cabrera won baseball’s first Triple Crown in 45 years Wednesday night, becoming only the third living player to achieve the feat.
+Miguel Cabrera won baseball's first Triple Crown in 45 years Wednesday night, achieving one of the game's greatest feats.

 "I am glad that he accomplished this while leading his team to the American League Central title," Yastrzemski said in a statement.
 "I was fortunate enough to win this award in 1967 as part of the Red Sox Impossible Dream Team."

-Los Angeles Angels rookie Mike Trout was second in the AL batting race at .326, while New York Yankees slugger Curtis Granderson and Texas star Josh Hamilton finished tied for second with 43 homers.
+Los Angeles Angels rookie Mike Trout was second in batting at .326, while New York Yankees slugger Curtis Granderson and Texas star Josh Hamilton finished tied for second with 43 homers.
 Hamilton ranked second with 128 RBIs.